ypeng12/MedicationReminder/README.md

 * Clear setup and operation instructions provided.
 * Modular and maintainable code structure.

-LLM Analysis Explanation
+## LLM Analysis Explanation

 After the patient's speech is transcribed, the LLM (OpenAI's GPT) clearly classifies the patient's response into one of three categories:

-Category

-Meaning

-Example

-YES

-Clearly confirms they took medications
+- YES: Clearly confirms they took medications

-"Yes, I've taken all my medications today."
+  Example: "Yes, I've taken all my medications today."

-NO

-Clearly states they have NOT taken medications
+- NO: Clearly states they have NOT taken medications

-"No, I haven't taken them yet."
+  Example: "No, I haven't taken them yet."

-UNCLEAR

-Ambiguous or unrelated responses, difficult to interpret
+- UNCLEAR: Ambiguous or unrelated responses, difficult to interpret

-"I need a callback" or "I'm not sure."
+  Example: "I need a callback" or "I'm not sure."

 ## 🚧 Future Improvements (Optional)

 * Integrate persistent storage for call logs (e.g., MongoDB, Redis).